Sunday, September 13, 2009

 3. subtraction

-4. Bezold Effect
+4. Josef Albers, Bezold Effect

+I recommend doing these exercises in numerical order, as they are increasingly difficult, and 4 and 5 require complete understanding of 1-3.
 For all five, you should replicate the Albers format: please use a 1" square in a 4" surround.

 Please utilize the information above (1-4) and the aforementioned reading.
 These visual principles will guide you in 'pushing' colors to alter appearance.
-You may not use any of the color combinations in these examples.

-0 comments:
+No comments: